clyako/clyako.github.io/_projects/vibrating-spatula/implementation.md

 ## Mechanical

-The full CAD (`.step` file) can be downloaded by clicking [here]({{ site.baseurl }}/assets/models/vibrating-spatula/vibrating_spatula.step).
+The full CAD (zipped `.step` file) can be downloaded by clicking [here]({{ site.baseurl }}/assets/models/vibrating-spatula/vibrating_spatula.zip).
 The design was created in OnShape, and if the `.step` file is imported to OnShape a part studio and assembly should automatically be created.
 An interactive visualization of the CAD is provided in Fig. 1.

 <model-viewer
   src="{{ site.baseurl }}/assets/models/vibrating-spatula/Vibrating_Spatula.glb"